peteroh23/LinearAlgebraCalculator/README.md

 # LinearAlgebraCalculator
-Interactive Linear Algebra Calculator, written completely in OCaml
+Interactive Linear Algebra Calculator, written entirely in OCaml.
+Alex B. and Sidd K. were the two other contributors to this project.